Indian Navy: Rank structure

-As of 1 June 2019, the Navy has 10,393 officers and 56,835 sailors against a sanctioned strength of 11,827 officers and 71,656 sailors.
-This is inclusive of naval aviation, marine commandos and Sagar Prahari Bal personnel.
+As of 1 June 2019, the Navy has 10,012 officers and 57,240 sailors against a sanctioned strength of 11,557 officers and 74,046 sailors.
+This strength is inclusive of personnel from Naval Air Arm, Marine Commando Force and Sagar Prahari Bal and exclusive of personnel from Armed Forces Medical Services.

+The total strength of the Indian Navy, comprising 10,169 officers and 57,786 sailors, was formally presented by the Government of India, Ministry of Defence, Department of Military Affairs, and submitted in the Lok Sabha through an unstarred question to be answered on a specified date (document details partially obscured).
+This information, provided by the Minister of Defence, reflects the borne strength as of 31 December 2021, and represents the latest official data available from this source as of 02:10 PM IST on Friday, 1 August 2025.

 Officers

 India uses the Midshipman rank in its navy, and all future officers carry the rank upon entering the Indian Naval Academy.
 They are commissioned Sub-lieutenants upon finishing their course of study.

 While the provision for the rank of Admiral of the Fleet exists, it is primarily intended for major wartime use and honour.
 No officer of the Indian Navy has yet been conferred this rank.
-Both the Army and Air Force have had officers who have been conferred with the equivalent rank – Field Marshals Sam Manekshaw and Cariappa of the Army and Marshal of the Indian Air Force (MIAF) Arjan Singh.
+Both the Army and Air Force have had officers who have been conferred with the equivalent rank – Field Marshals Sam Manekshaw and Cariappa of the Army and Marshal of the Indian Air Force Arjan Singh.

 The highest ranked naval officer in organisation structure is the Chief of Naval Staff, who holds the rank of admiral.